Aladin147/Nadar/README-MOBILE.md

-# Nadar Mobile Testing Guide
+# Nadar Mobile Testing Guide (Canonical)

+For full setup and troubleshooting, see docs/mobile-setup.md.

 ## 🚀 Quick Start for Mobile Development

 The development workflow has been streamlined.
 You can now start both the server and the app with a single command from the root of the project.

 ### Prerequisites
 1. **Install Expo Go** on your mobile device.